anand-bala/automatax/examples/strelmonitoring/README.md

 # Monitoring with STREL Automata

-To run the example for offline monitoring with Boolean semantics, run:
+To run an example trace, run:

 ```bash
 python ./monitoring_example.py \